 We start learning how to be in relationship in childhood, and often, these templates are unhelpful, outdated, and chaotic.
 We bring what we observed with us into adulthood, as does our partner.
 We begin the dance of intimacy with each other.
 However, due to our relationship histories, and the negative interaction cycles we get into with our partners, many of us have difficulties with trust and expressing emotion to those who mean the most to us.

-In a relative short time, couples begin to recognize and eventually express their needs for love, support, protection, and comfort that are often hidden or disguised by the harsh or angry words used in repetitive self-defeating patterns of conflict or arguments with each other.
+- We build from the bottom up.
+We are all sensitive, vulnerable beings, and sharing those tender parts are what build connection.
+In a relatively short time, couples begin to recognize and eventually express their needs for love, support, protection, and comfort that are often hidden or disguised by the harsh or angry words used in repetitive self-defeating patterns of conflict or arguments with each other.
 Partners begin to “listen with the heart,” one of the cornerstones of EFT – which means listening not for the literal meaning of a partner’s words, but for the feelings that lie beneath.
 In return, the other partner is better able to respond from their heart in kind.
 This building of a “safe haven” in your relationship is the emotional focus of our work.

 - EFT can and does heal couples after an affair or other betrayal.

 For therapy to be effective, it is imperative that both partners are present for each appointment; please bear this in mind when scheduling.
 Sessions are recorded in order to track progress over time and for use in supervision; they are kept confidential within the practice and destroyed after use.
 This process will be reviewed in depth with your therapist.